Understanding Capital Gains Tax Rules: Your Essential Guide

 The Fundamentals of Capital Gains and Losses

-Navigating Short-Term vs. Long-Term Capital Gains Tax Rates
+Navigating Short-Term vs. Long-Term Capital Gains Rates

 Close-up of tax documents and calculator on wooden table, highlighting financial analysis.
 Photo: RDNE Stock project / Pexels

-Common Mistakes to Avoid and Special Considerations
+Common Mistakes and Important Considerations for Capital Gains

 Comparison

-FeatureLong-Term Capital GainsShort-Term Capital GainsPrimary Residence ExclusionTax-Loss Harvesting
+FeatureLong-Term Capital GainsShort-Term Capital GainsOrdinary Income

 What Readers Say